 If women, minorities, and children from low-income families were to invent at the same rate as white men from high-income (top 20%) families, the rate of innovation in America would quadruple.
 Our findings therefore call for greater focus on policies that harness the under-utilized talent in these groups by providing them greater exposure to innovation.
 Such policies could range from mentoring programs to internships to interventions through social networks.

-Improving opportunities for upward mobility may increase innovation and economic growth Our analysis does not tell us which programs are most effective, but it does provide some guidance on how they should be targeted.
+Our analysis does not tell us which programs are most effective, but it does provide some guidance on how they should be targeted.
 Targeting exposure programs to children from under-represented groups who excel in math and science at early ages is likely to maximize their impacts.
 Furthermore, tailoring programs to participants' backgrounds may be valuable: for example, women are more influenced by female rather than male inventors.